aminb00/IEDD/README.md

 - **CAMS-REG-TEMPO**: 🗓️ This dataset provides temporal profiles that disaggregate annual emissions into finer resolutions (monthly, daily, weekly, hourly).
 It uses socio-economic, meteorological, and statistical data to model variations across sectors, improving emissions modeling across Europe.
 For more information, see the [publication](https://essd.copernicus.org/articles/13/367/2021/).

-- **CAMS-REG-TEMPO**: 🗓️ This dataset provides temporal profiles that disaggregate annual emissions into finer resolutions (monthly, daily, weekly, hourly).
-It uses socio-economic, meteorological, and statistical data to model variations across sectors, improving emissions modeling across Europe.
-For more information, see the [publication](https://essd.copernicus.org/articles/13/367/2021/).

 ## 📑 **GNFR Sectors**
 The GNFR (Gridded Nomenclature for Reporting) sectors categorize emissions by activity: